Conditions for Participation

 On submission of the prequalification documentation, the applicant will be registered as a user on the auction platform.
 The applicant will subsequently be provided with a user name and access code.

-In order to participate in the tenders of APG, an access to the TTS is required.
-For this purpose, first the company must be approved for a tender of APG and recorded by means of Company Masterfile Form in TTS.
-To apply for a personal access to the TTS, the Employee Masterfile Form has to be completed, signed and sent to APG.
+In order to participate in the tenders organised by APG, access to the TTS is required.
+For this purpose, first the company must be approved for an APG tender and recorded using the Company Masterfile Form in TTS.
+To apply for personal access to the TTS, the Employee Masterfile Form has to be completed, signed and sent to APG.

-After the successful registration, you will submit all necessary data and technical means for the access to the TTS.
+Following successful registration, you will submit all necessary data and technical resources for access to the TTS.
 You will find further information on the TTS and its handling in the TTS User’s Guide.